KemiHinks/RestaurantInsights/explanatory.md

 |--------------------|
 | 2.3                |

-4) What is the average amount spent per order?
+4) What is the average transaction amount?

 ```sql
 SELECT ROUND(AVG(spend), 2) AS average_spend FROM